How to maintain Shou Sugi Ban charred timber for maximum durability!

 Shou Sugi Ban – a traditional Japanese method of charring timber with fire – is a popular choice in residential and commercial buildings across Australia.
 The black timber cladding is known for its striking appearance and sustainable processes.

 However, what really makes Shou Sugi Ban stand out is its durability and longevity, even when exposed to the harsh Australian climate.
-Like any building material, there are a number of things you can do to ensure your Shou Sugi Ban timber lasts longer.
+Like any building material, there are a number of things you can do to ensure your timber lasts longer.

-At Mortlock Timber, we’ve spent years developing and refining our Shou Sugi Ban cladding to bring you a beautiful and durable product.
-Here’s our expert advice on enhancing Shou Sugi Ban’s durability so you can enjoy it for longer.
+At Mortlock Timber, we’ve spent years developing and refining our Shou Sugi Ban to bring you a beautiful and durable product.
+Here’s our expert advice on enhancing the durability of this beautiful product so you can enjoy it for longer.

 Although it may seem counterintuitive, the process of charring the timber actually makes it stronger and more durable.
 When performed by an expert, the Shou Sugi Ban process harnesses the properties of fire to enhance the wood’s properties.